Launched in 2013, Community ReLeaf is dedicated to the assessment, restoration and monitoring of urban forests.

 As part of this program, American Forests identifies cities that could benefit from an analysis of their urban forests — or aspects of their urban forests — based on research and conversations with urban forest managers.
 Then, each year, a handful of cities are selected as “project sites” for that year’s Community ReLeaf activities.
 Once selected each project site undergoes three distinct phases: urban forest assessment, restoration, and outreach and education.

 Reaching geographically distributed and culturally diverse communities, Community ReLeaf aims to bring national attention to the value of our urban forests.

 Current Project Cities

 Future Project Cities

 American Forests’ goal for this program is to partner over multiple years with 20 cities by 2020.
-Through a recent request of proposals for cities to participate in the program’s upcoming cycle, we hope to select and announce at least three new cities by the end of 2015.
+Through a recent request of proposals for cities to participate in the program’s upcoming cycle, we hope to select and announce our new cities in early 2016.